SEMICeu/documentation/toolchain.md

 The organisation and setup of the workflow of the CircleCI workflow is extensively documentated in the _template_ repository [OSLO-publicationenvironment-template](https://github.com/Informatievlaanderen/OSLO-publicationenvironment-template).

 The CircleCI workflow will execute in some steps software available as public Docker images.
-These images are build from the open source repositores
+These images are build from the open source repositories
   - [OSLO-EA-to-RDF](https://github.com/Informatievlaanderen/OSLO-EA-to-RDF)
   - [OSLO-Specificationgenerator](https://github.com/Informatievlaanderen/OSLO-SpecificationGenerator)